agvar/Deep_Learning_Text/README.md

 ## Installation

 To install the Tensorflow serving model
 Login to AWS and create an EC2 instance.
 The one that was used for the project was a Deep Learning AMI GPU TensorFlow 2.10.0 on Amazon Linux, which had most of the deep learning libraries pre-installed.

-Connect to the instance using the EC2 key-pair ssh -i "path/.ssh/<ec2keypair>" ec2-user@<public dns>
+Connect to the instance using the EC2 key-pair
+`ssh -i "path/.ssh/<ec2keypair>" ec2-user@<public dns> `

 If Docker is not installed on the EC2 machine, follow the below installation steps:

-Installation of docker on ec2( if the ec2 is an amazon linux machine) -Update the packages on your instance -[ec2-user ~]$ sudo yum update -y Install Docker
+Installation of docker on ec2( if the ec2 is an amazon linux machine)
+-Update the packages on your instance -[ec2-user ~]$ sudo yum update -y
+Install Docker
-[ec2-user ~]$ sudo yum install docker -y
+[ec2-user ~]$ `sudo yum install docker -y `

 Start the Docker Service on EC2
-[ec2-user ~]$ sudo service docker start
+[ec2-user ~]$ `sudo service docker start `

 Pull docker image for TensorFlow serving
-(note: When trying to use the latest docker image-tensorflow/serving:latest - we encountered a memory error) sudo docker pull tensorflow/serving:2.8.0
+(note: When trying to use the latest docker image-tensorflow/serving:latest - we encountered a memory error)
+sudo docker pull tensorflow/serving:2.8.0

-Grant permission to access s3 from ec2: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/
+Grant permission to access s3 from ec2:
+https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/

 Copy the model from s3 to ec2
-aws s3 cp s3://dataset20200101projectfiles/models/ . --recursive
+`aws s3 cp s3://dataset20200101projectfiles/models/ . --recursive `
 (Note: When trying to access the s3 location of the saved model,we encountered an error with tensorflow having access issues with S3)

 Run the following Docker container run command , using 8501 as the port

+`docker run -p 8501:8501 --name sentiment_model --mount type=bind,source=//e//python_projects/Deep_Learning_Text/deep_learning_DS/models/sentiment_model,target=/models/sentiment_model -e MODEL_NAME=sentiment_model -t tensorflow/serving:2.8.0`

 Add port 8501 in the security group for inbound traffic from local machine